I3A-NavSys/navsim/doc/tutos/tuto2/tuto2.md

 ![100 drones hovering](./img/100drones_hovering.png)

-Finally, let's command the drones to perform a circular maneuver for 30 seconds:
+Once the drones are hovering in the air, the operator instructs them to perform a circular maneuver for 30 seconds, applying a linear velocity of 2 m/s and an angular velocity of 1 rad/s:

 ```matlab
 for i=0:9
     for j = 0:9